YOUNG, GIFTED, & BLACK™ (YGB) ENTREPRENEURIAL AWARDS

 Week four (4) was an impromptu idea to just show appreciation to everyday individuals who keep making strides in their lives as entrepreneurs.

-Since 2006, Carl Gray has continued to produce the YGB Awards Program and has given out honors to over 200+ entrepreneurial recipients.
+Since 2006, Carl Gray has continued to produce the YOUNG, GIFTED, & BLACK™ (YGB) ENTREPRENEURIAL AWARDS program and has given out honors to over 300+ entrepreneurial recipients.